IAmLFish/visualize_dataset_GoT/README.md

 # First of all ...
 ...
 I do no guarantee for correctness or adequacy.
 With this project I was learning a bit more how to understand and use t-SNE.

+## !!!
+NOTE: All visible results in this revision are based on scikit-learn version 0.17.1 instead of the newer version 0.18.1.
+I've noticed it too late, after I updoaded this version also to kaggle where my results looked different :(

 # What I did
 * Took a character based perspective on features
 * Aimed to use summable/continuous features